geospatialeco/SpatialDataScience/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to the GEARS Lab!
-Shaun Levick is an Associate Professor of Remote Sensing at Charles Darwin University and the CSIRO.
-His research lab uses remote sensing and spatial data analytics to improve land management in tropical landscapes.
-Research interests include natural capital accounting, functional landscape rehabilitation, and computer vision for science communication.
+Welcome!
+The GEARS Lab is led by Associate Professor Shaun Levick and is based at Charles Darwin University and the CSIRO in Darwin, Australia.
+Our research lab uses remote sensing and spatial data analytics to improve land management outcomes in tropical landscapes.
+Research interests include fire ecology, natural capital accounting, functional landscape rehabilitation, and computer vision for science communication.